utdata/icj-setting-up/ut-lab-short.md

 For good measure restart Terminal and Visual Studio Code.

-## To pull an existing project from Github
+## To pull an existing project from GitHub

-Let's say you have been working on a project that is stored on Github, but when you come to the lab machine your repo is not on it.
+Let's say you have been working on a project that is stored on GitHub, but when you come to the lab machine your repo is not on it.
 Here is how I suggest you get it.

 - Launch Terminal
 - Go into the Documents folder: `cd Documents`
 - Do `ls` just to make sure your project isn't already there.
 (If it is, stop as you can likely launch VS Code and get to work).
-- In your browser, go to your repo on Github.com.
+- In your browser, go to your repo on GitHub.com.
 - Click on the green **Code** button.
 - Make sure it is on HTTPS and copy the link.